 What can be done to to treat plagiocephaly?
 When is the best time to start?

-The DOC Band® is the only custom cranial helmet supported by over 25 years of clinical results.
+The DOC Band® is the only custom cranial helmet supported by nearly 35 years of clinical results.
 It is proven to safely and effectively treat plagiocephaly by redirecting your baby’s natural head growth into a normal head shape.
 Starting treatment between the ages of 4 and 6 months, a period of rapid head growth, has been shown to reduce overall treatment time, though noticeable improvement can be achieved using the band up to 18 months of age.

 Treating Plagiocephaly with the DOC Band: